 Berkshire owns a number of businesses outright and has partnerships and partial ownership of many more.
-However, the company also "passively" owns stakes in a number of companies.
+However, the company also “passively” owns stakes in a number of companies.
 For example, in its listing of its top 15 common-stock holdings as measured by market value, there are six financial services companies: Goldman Sachs; US Bancorp; Moody’s; American Express, Munich Re and Wells Fargo.
-The fifteen biggest stakes have a total current market value of $117 billion (while Berkshire owns "only" 9.4% of Wells, Fargo, that stake is worth $26 billion.)
+The fifteen biggest stakes have a total current market value of $117 billion (while Berkshire owns “only” 9.4 percent of Wells Fargo, that stake is worth $26 billion.)
 Why this approach?
 Buffett explains:

 Our flexibility in capital allocation — our willingness to invest large sums passively in non-controlled businesses — gives us a significant advantage over companies that limit themselves to acquisitions they can operate.
 Our appetite for either operating businesses or passive investments doubles our chances of finding sensible uses for Berkshire’s endless gusher of cash.

 And in a different place in the letter, Buffett allows himself a little gloating over a lack of bloating: